-a.
-On receipt of a spill report which requires activation of the SERT, contact the USCG (Sector North Carolina Command Center) or EPA Region IV and obtain the proposed location of the command post (CP), the time the CP will be activated, and the name of the Federal

-OSC (FOSC).
-Dispatch NCEM Area Coordinator to the CP, to provide on-scene assessment, to affect coordination with Federal OSC, to establish communication with State Emergency Operations Center (EOC), and to notify other agencies of spill.
-Ensure either the RP or the State EOC notifies the National Response Center (NRC) of the spill.
+- a.
+On receipt of a release report which requires activation of the SERT, contact the United States Coast Guard (USCG) (Sector North Carolina Command Center) or US Environmental Protection Agency (EPA) Region IV and obtain the proposed location of the Command Post (CP), the time the CP will be activated, and the name of the federal On-Scene Coordinator (OSC). - b.
+Dispatch NCEM Area Coordinator or Hazardous Materials Section Staff to the CP to pr coordinate with the federal OSC, establish communication with the State Emergency Operations Center (EOC), and notify other agencies of release. - c.
+Ensure either the RP or the State EOC notifies the National Response Center (NRC) of the release. - d.
+Maintain and graphically display current information on the status and extent of the hazardous material release.

-- b.
-Provide radio communications support as needed.
-Establish incident in NC SPARTA when directed by SERT Leader. - c.
-Through the Applications and GIS Branch, maintain and graphically display current information on the status and extent of the oil spill. - d.
-Activate the Environmental Technical Advisory Group (ETAG) when necessary. - e.
-Obtain and provide data and information regarding the population, industrial, commercial, and natural resources within the State which may be endangered by the spill. - f.
-Through the NCEM Area Coordinator, provide communication from the SERT to the party responsible for the spill as well as the Federal OSC in order to ensure that each receives timely consultations, advice and decisions regarding the State's position on actions necessary to respond to the spill. - g.
-Provide communication from the SERT to the party responsible for the spill as well as the Federal OSC in order to ensure that this individual receives timely consultations, advice and decisions regarding the State's position on actions necessary to respond to the spill. - h.
-Maintain contact with emergency management agencies in adjacent States and provide coordination if warranted by the location and magnitude of a spill. - i.
-When a spill is of such magnitude that the two States have activated their respective EOCs, furnish a representative in the EOC of an adjacent State in order to facilitate communication and coordination. - j.
-Provide representation on the Federal Region IV Regional Response Team (RRT).
+- e.
+Activate the Environmental Technical Advisory Group (ETAG) when necessary. - f.
+Obtain and provide data and information regarding the population, industrial, commercial, and natural resources within the state which may be endangered by the release. - g.
+Provide communication from the SERT to the RP as well as the federal OSC to ensure that each receives timely consultations, advice and decisions regarding the state's position on actions necessary to respond to the release. - h.
+Maintain contact with emergency management agencies in adjacent states and provide coordination if warranted by the location and magnitude of a release. - Coordinate with all agencies within NC with responsibility and authority of coastal waterways on recommendations to the SERT. - j.
+When a release is of such magnitude that the two states have activated their respective EOCs, furnish a representative in the EOC of an adjacent state to facilitate communication and coordination. - k.
+Provide representation on the federal RRT.